William Flexney - publisher

 For Billingsgate, quit Flexney, and be wise.2

-A friend also of Percival Stockdale who wrote of "'old friend' Flexney, 'with whom I have passed many convivial and jovial hours.'"3
+He was a friend also of Percival Stockdale who wrote of "'old friend' Flexney, 'with whom I have passed many convivial and jovial hours.'"3

 Flexney published Critical Strictures on the New Tragedy of 'Elvira', written by Mr. David Malloch and Letters Between the Honourable Andrew Erskine and James Boswell, Esq.
 (1763) Boswell had Supper with Flexney and the printer Samuel Chandler on July 8, 1763.